 You see, Kim lost her Mom to heart disease when her mother was 47, and Kim was 15.
-Each year on the anniversary of the day her Mom passed, she shares stories and photos of her Mom.
+Every year, on the anniversary of the day her Mom passed, Kim shares stories and photos of her Mom.
 This year she joined forces with Jen of Juanita’s Cocina, whose life was also touched by heart disease when her stepfather had a heart attack.
 Jen’s stepfather is alive and well more than a decade later, and for that, Jen is thankful every day.

 The ladies reached out to other bloggers (myself included) and we’re all sharing stories about how heart disease has touched our lives.
-So today, in memory and honor of “Momzie” (Kim’s mom), we share stories and recipes from our hearts to yours.
+So today, in memory and honor of “Momzie” (Kim’s mom), we’ll share stories and heart healthy recipes from our hearts to yours.
 We all hope that you’ll share your stories with us today as well.

 Since heart disease is hereditary, and it’s also a rising epidemic and one of the leading causes of death, I think it’s become more important than ever for me to find ways to incorporate heart healthy foods into my diet.
 This farro salad is one of them.